 Bartenders now have an Applications Book for all types of members of the Post.
 Compiled by Ron Stone, it should make it easier for the bartenders to find the appropriate application when asked.

-Social Memberships are now being handled by Ron Stone.
-See him or the bartender to fill out a Home Association membership form and pay dues of $30 ($15 if you are a Vet) to get your annual membership card.
+Social Memberships are handled by Ron Stone.
+See him or the bartender to fill out a Home Association membership form and pay dues (for 2024) of $37 (that will change to $50 for 2025) to get your annual membership card.

-There are four ways to pay your dues:
+There are three ways to pay your dues:

 2. Online at the American Legion website using a credit card.

-The Phila VA Hospital will be renamed in honor of Michael Crescenz, a Medal of Honor receipient from PA.
+The Phila VA Hospital was renamed in honor of Michael Crescenz, a Medal of Honor receipient from PA.